Councillor reminder for declaring interests

 In terms of participating in the meetings, the Code states that if the interest is a;

-If their interest is a dis-closable pecuniary interest they can't participate in the discussion, can't vote and must leave the room unless they have obtained a dispensation from the council's monitoring officer or standards committee.
+- disclosable pecuniary interest the Councillor can't participate in the discussion, can't vote and must leave the room unless they have obtained a dispensation from the council's Monitoring Officer or Standards Committee.

 [It is a criminal offence for a Councillor to be involved in the discussion and / or vote on a matter in which they have a disclosable pecuniary interest]

 - personal interest the Councillor can be involved in the discussion and / or vote on the matter.

 Further guidance can be found in the Department for Communities and Local Government document 'Openness and transparency on personal interests' published in September 2013.